 Every so often, Verizon offers a variety of promotions and deals related to the device trade-in program.
 Generally, these deals will vary based on whether you are adding on a new line to your Verizon family plan or upgrading, and they are often tied to a certain phone model.

-For most other circumstances (and significantly better reviews), GadgetGone may be the better choice.
-Unlike with Verizon Wireless device trade-ins, GadgetGone offers a streamlined process and plenty of happy customers.
+For most other circumstances (and significantly better reviews), GadgetGone is clearly the better choice.
+Unlike Verizon Wireless device trade-ins, GadgetGone offers a streamlined process and lots of happy customers.

 |•||If you are unhappy with your updated appraisal, you can have your phone mailed back to you for free|

 |•||Numerous device condition categories; we pay top dollar for broken devices|

 |•||Can’t automatically apply the money to an upgraded device|